Mathura temples to be closed for weekend owing to lockdown | Headlines

 Mathura temples to be closed for weekend owing to lockdown

-Owing to the two-day lockdown imposed by the Uttar Pradesh government to contain the spread of coronavirus, all temples here will remain closed for devotees on both the days, officials said.
+Owing to the lockdown imposed by the Uttar Pradesh government to contain the spread of coronavirus, all temples here will remain closed for devotees on Saturday and Sunday, officials said.
 “All the temples including Bhagwat Bhavan, based at Sri Krishna Janmasthan, would remain closed on July 11 and 12 for devotees due to the lockdown imposed by the state government," Kapil Sharma, Secretary, Sri Krishna Janmasthan Seva Sansthan said, while speaking to reporters on Friday.

 However, the seva pooja (spiritual rituals performed by priests) would continue without any devotees for both the days, he added.
 The temples based at Sri Krishna Janmasthan, would again open for the devotees on July 13.